Gampola: Archaeological sites

 There are some valuable archaeological remains located in the vicinity of Gampola which are built under its rule as well as in later periods.

 Aladeniya Temple - The only remained wooden door frame belonged to Gampola period can found from this temple, which called 'rambawa' or golden door frame.

 Ilupandeniya Viharaya - remains of Gampola period stone sculptures.

 Walwasagoda temple and devalaya - Two devala and a chaitya of 14th century AD.

 Niyamgampaya Rajamaha viharaya - This historic temple located 3 km away from the city.
 Mahavamsa mentioned the site as 'Niyamgampasada' and as 'Niyamgampaya' in Nampota.
 Sinhala Dalada Vamsaya says the temple once gave protection to the Tooth Relic.
 Inscription erected by Wickramabahu III (1356–64) could found in the precinct of the viharaya.
 Stone sculptures in the temple are considered among the few remains that left by Gampola Kingdom.

 Polwatta viharaya (Buwaneka piriwena) - This is also near to city.
 The first temple was known as Lankatilaka viharaya, constructed by Rajadhi Rajasingha (1782–89) with the architectural advisory of Eldeniye Rajakaruna.
 Temple was renamed as Buwaneka Piriwena in 1928 AD.

 Botalapitiya Bo tree - On 7 June 1871, one of the most famous historical events took place near to this bo tree, i.e. Migettuwatte Gunananda Theros debate against with Christian priest, which the whole event consisted with five such debates.

 Kahatapitiya mosque - According to the lore, an Islamic saint called Atulla, who pilgrimed to Sri Pada in the reign of Buwanekabahu IV of Gampola has meditated at the land here by looking at the direction of Sri Pada.
 King has granted the land to this saint and after his death, a mosque was erected at the place.
 However, the present building at the place is not older as that much.
 Some other lore says the Henakanda Bisso Bandara, Queen of Wickramabahu III had interred here.

 Ambuluwawa Kanda - A 3515 ft high mountain rise up at the west side of the Gampola city providing a natural shield to the kingdom at the time and today is a shelter of dying sun.
-Recently a characteristic cone shaped Stupa built on this mountain.
+Recently a characteristic cone shaped Stupa, known as Ambuluwawa tower was built on this mountain.

 Some other sites of archaeological value are: Aludeniya, Embekke, Katarangala, Kumbaloluwa, Gadaladeniya, Niggammana, Wallahagoda, Wegiriya and Sinhapitiya.